Academic Advising/ FAQ's

 PSYCHOLOGY UNDERGRADUATE ACADEMIC ADVISING

-For undergraduate students with their last name beginning with L to Z your Academic Advisor is: Dr. B. Hockley
+For undergraduate students with their last name beginning with L to Z your Academic Advisor is:† Dr. N. Kocovski

-Please DO NOT contact Dr. Gwynn or Dr. Hockley directly but use the new Psychology Advising email address: firstname.lastname@example.org or Kim Susanna at email@example.com.
-This helps us keep all the emails in the right place.
+Please DO NOT contact Dr. Gwynn or Dr. Kocovski directly but use the Psychology Advising email address:† email@example.com or Kim Susanna at firstname.lastname@example.org.† This helps us keep all the emails in the right place.†

-YOU MUST USE YOUR @mylaurier.ca ACCOUNT AND YOU MUST INCLUDE YOUR ID NUMBER IN YOUR EMAIL.
+YOU MUST USE YOUR @mylaurier.ca ACCOUNT AND YOU MUST INCLUDE YOUR ID NUMBER IN YOUR EMAIL and the reason you need to see the advisor.

 BEFORE MAKING AN APPOINTMENT FOR ACADEMIC COUNSELLING, CAN YOU FIND THE INFORMATION YOU NEED BELOW?